motrieu/prog-data-sci/01_Scraping/README.md

 # How to run
 Before you run the code, it can be beneficial to have set up a virtual environment.

-EXPLAIN HOW?
+Navigate to your project directory, then run the following:

+For windows:

+pip install virtualenv

+virtualenv venv

+.\venv\Scripts\activate

+For macOS:

+python3 -m venv venv

+python -m venv venv

+source venv/bin/activate

 After you have activated your virtual environment, you can start running the code.
 Navigate into the directory and execute each script seperately.